 One year of university equivalence may be granted to an applicant who has attended a post-secondary institution that is not considered a university.
 Two or more years at a college or an institute of technology plus one year at a university normally is acceptable.

 Students who have studied architectural technology for two or more years at an institution that is not considered a university (even if it awards degrees) must also complete one full year of non-architectural courses at a university.
 Please refer to BEDS Info for Architecture Technology Students.

 Professional architectural accreditation in Canada requires four years of architectural subjects, plus two years of non-architectural subjects (general studies) to broaden one's education.
 Students who went straight from high school into a university architecture program, without studying other university subjects, must complete at least one full year of non-architecture courses at a university to be eligible for BEDS admission.
 Some courses in a student's previous architecture program may count toward this two-year general studies requirement or may be accepted for transfer credit in the BEDS program.
 The Architecture office cannot provide a detailed assessment of previous architectural courses and how they compare to the BEDS program.
 This can be done only by the BEDS Admission Committee after a complete application has been submitted.

 Applications will be considered from mature students who will be at least 25 years old at the time of registration in the BEDS program and do not meet all of the academic admission requirements (two years of university, 2.5 GPA, math or science course, humanities or social science course, course emphasizing written composition).
 Eligibility would depend on alternate qualifications, not just age.
-All mature students must have completed at least one full year (ten half-year courses) at a university; two years at a college is not sufficient.
+All mature students must have completed at least one full year (ten courses) at a university; two years at a college is not sufficient.